Better With Bay

 The laws regarding dog bites and attacks vary from state to state and from one locale to the next.
 It can be confusing trying to figure out who is liable for your injury, much less how to go about collecting compensation.

-Why Bay Law Injury Lawyers Is Your Choice After a Dog Bite
+Why Bay Law Accident Attorneys Lawyers Is Your Choice After a Dog Bite

 - When you retain us as your dog bite injury attorneys, we will negotiate with the insurance companies to get a fair settlement for you.
 We will never recommend taking a settlement for anything less than the full worth of your dog bite case.